-You will apply through DfE Apply and are enrolled on to the SCITT programme but are contracted to and paid through a school who is offering a training place through this route.
+You will apply through DfE Apply and are enrolled on to the SCITT programme but are contracted to and paid through one of our partner schools who is offering a training place through this route.
 We currently work with schools in the East Midlands.

 The placement school is responsible for you in all aspects of contractual employment and must issue a contract of employment.